 John is treasurer of Mini'app'les and knows his way around several SpreadSheet programs.
-His presentation will cover The Spreadsheet Version 1 and 2, VisiCalc, Multiplan, and That should be a large enough program selection to fill most people's needs.
+His presentation will cover The Spreadsheet Version 1 and 2, VisiCalc, Multiplan, and AppleWorks.
+That should be a large enough program selection to fill most people's needs.

 During our November 28th meeting we are planning on having a demonstration of a new release of a locally written word processing program, the Executive Secretary Version V. Gene Hatfield is currently working with the program and has offered to present the program to the Minnetonka Branch.
-(The program is elsewhere reviewed by Gene newsletter.)
+(The program is reviewed by Gene elsewhere in this newsletter.)

-attending our July meeting presented with an excellent discussion and review of AppleWorks by Jim Reitz of Southdale Digital Den.
-Jim was able to answer several questions from the floor and gave us a good overview of the powers and capabilities of Thank you, Jim, for your fine AppleWorks. presentation.
+Those attending our July meeting were presented with an excellent discussion and review of AppleWorks by Jim Reitz of Southdale Digital Den.
+Jim was able to answer several questions from the floor and gave us a good overview of the powers and capabilities of AppleWorks.
+Thank you, Jim, for your fine presentation.

-Our August meeting was attended by more than individuals to hear Jim Hanson's presentation on the ASCII Express-the Professional, communication program. in-depth working knowledge of ASCII Express was clearly shown during the program.
-We want to thank Jim for the excellent program and for bringing all of his equipment for the evening.
+Our August meeting was attended by more than individuals to hear Jim Hanson's the ASCII presentation Express-the on Professional, communication program. in-depth working knowledge of ASCII Express was clearly shown during the program.
+We want to thank Jim for the excellent program and for bringing all of his equipment for evening.